 Juxtapositions of Difference to Show Similarities

 The way the art is displayed in the Westmoreland Museum of American Art is profoundly clever.
-Pieces that are contrasting are sometimes paired together, thus revealing their connecting similarities.
+Pieces that are contrasting are sometimes paired together, thus revealing their connecting similarities: a great juxtaposition example.

 Below, a painting of a woman (“Studio Window,” 1928 by Guy Pene DuBois) is juxtaposed in the same line of sight with an imposing bronze statue of a solider (“Study for Courage Militaire” by Paul Wayland Bartlett, 1865-1925).
 Seeing these two very different people and media types together, the soldier-like strength of the woman is revealed through the similarity of her profile to the nearby warrior.
 Genius curation!

 The American art on display at WMAA spans centuries and styles.
 On one hand, there is the traditional, almost Greco-Roman sculpture pictured above.
 On the other hand, there is the large, modern, loud and proud confetti party painting below: “Untitled,” 1951, by John Grillo.
 So fun!

 I once observed a fellow Boston teacher’s classroom, and was struck by how positive the vibe of the teacher-student relationships were.
 Upon reflection, I realized that it was because this teacher never said anything negative — even when she was giving a warning.
 Everything was phrased in terms of things students COULD do.

 The Westmoreland takes a similar tactic, and it brought a smile to my face.
 Just read the sign below… “DO fall in love.
 Do NOT promise never to come back.”
 Ha!

 There is an entire gallery room at WMAA that celebrates local Pittsburgh and Laurel Highlands art.
 The paintings on display change seasonally, and my favorite one of the bunch (the one with the clouds in the middle: “Summer”) had just been hung that week!